 This shows that infographics are a great way to boost traffic to your site because infographics are liked and shared on social media up to three times more than other content.
 Moreover, an infographic is 30 times more likely to be read than a purely textual article.

 There are a lot of resources online that merchants can rely on to create infographics.
 The good news is that there are free infographic template layout, visual formats etc that give room for customization.
+You can refer to this blog post from Visme on how to use Infographics to boost SEO and build links.

 Publish New Information